 - Maker-ready: This speaks to another area that often makes leaders nervous: creativity.
 Studies have shown that there’s a definite bias against creativity in organizations because new ideas upset the routine, and most organizations — and people — want to maximize predictability and efficiency.
 As leaders, we need to be ambidextrous — focused on keeping our core products and services fresh and compelling while also exploring new horizons that will help reinvent and sustain us over the long term.
 Maker-ready leaders are design thinkers.
 But they also have business acumen and a keen understanding of operations — and how these various elements must be orchestrated to reach new levels of performance.

-As this year comes to a close, now’s an excellent time to reflect on 2 questions that all leaders and aspiring leaders should ask themselves: In which of these 4 areas do I most need to improve?
+Now’s an excellent time to reflect on 2 questions that all leaders and aspiring leaders should ask themselves: In which of these 4 areas do I most need to improve?
 And which does my team and organization most need?